Alex Fournier-Level

 I am broadly interested in understanding how organisms develop strategies to successfully adapt to their environment.

-I then moved to very different horizons as I was granted a Human Frontier in Science fellowship to study the cost of climate adaptation in the capacity of flies to develop insecticide resistance in Robin Lab at the University of Melbourne.
+I then moved to the University of Melbourne, thanks to the award of a Human Frontier in Science fellowship to study the cost of climate adaptation in the capacity of flies to develop insecticide resistance in the Robin Lab at the University of Melbourne.

 Google Scholar